I’m too uncoordinated to learn self defense

 (Be sure to take classes to learn how to use your firearm or other defensive tool effectively and safely.
 And practice using it.
 No weapon will protect you if you don’t know how to use it.
 And yes, that includes pepper spray and kubotans.)

-While it may be true that people who clearly appear to be “big and strong” will probably be less likely to be attacked, it doesn’t mean it’ll never happen.
+It is possible that people who look “big and strong” will probably be less likely to be attacked.
+But that doesn’t mean it’ll never happen.
 If someone is desperate enough for cash and/or valuables, they will choose anyone to be a victim.

-It will never happen to me!
+It will never happen to me

 It doesn’t matter where you live, how careful you are or what you look like.
 No one who has ever been attacked expected it to happen.
 And you can be sure that they also thought that it would never happen to them.
-Be prepared.
-It can happen to you.
+So be prepared.
+Because it can happen to you.
 Hopefully it never will.
 But it can happen.

-I can reason myself out of trouble.
+I can reason myself out of trouble

 I’m too old, overweight, out of shape, etc., for self defense classes

-And when it comes to the physical part of self defense, find an instructor who teaches simple and effective defense techniques that are easy to do and remember.
+And when it comes to the physical part of self defense, find an instructor who teaches simple, yet effective defense techniques that are easy to do and remember.
 You can learn to protect yourself no matter what your age, weight or fitness level is.

 A rush of adrenaline actually causes fine motor skills and cognitive skills to diminish.
 But if you learn and practice large motor skill defensive techniques, you’ll be able to use them to get away or fight back.

-And even if you are limited in what you can do, you can still learn awareness skills to help you avoid danger, and physical skills that can work for you.
-You never know when you may need to use those skills to avoid/defend against an attack.
+And even if you are limited in what you can do, you can still learn danger-avoiding awareness skills, and practical physical skills.
+Because you never know when you may need to use those skills to avoid/defend against an attack.